mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   matrices, forward solutions, and inverse operator decompositions directly from fif files.

-The Matlab toolbox is documented in Chapter 10.
+The Matlab toolbox is documented in :ref:`ch_matlab`.

 The mne_div_w utility
 has been removed because it is now easy to perform its function